Global-Chem/global-chem/paper.md

 # Conflict of Interets

 ADM is cofounder and CSO and SJ is Commercial Development Director of SilcsBio LLC.
+Chris Burke is Senior DevOps Engineer at L7 Informatics.